 - Darker and Edgier: He did this to Industrial, which is already a very harsh genre in itself.

-- Early-Installment Weirdness: Early works were mostly noisy Psychedelic Rock.
-Merzbow later scrapped this for harsh Industrial music akin to early power electronics artists such as Throbbing Gristle, and again in The Nineties for a harsher, darker and louder sound influenced by early Brutal Death Metal bands.
+- Early Installment Weirdness: Early works were mostly chaotic free-improvisation Avant-garde Music with some hints of Psychedelic Rock and Noise Rock.
+Merzbow later scrapped this for harsh Industrial music akin to early power electronics artists such as Throbbing Gristle, and again in The '90s for a harsher, darker and louder sound influenced by early Brutal Death Metal bands.

 - Electronic Music: His main output being a stew of the following subgenres: